paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-009-protection-of-navigable-waters-and-of-harbor-and-river-improvements-generally.md

 <a id="section-467d"></a>
 ## § 467d.
-National dam inventory
+National inventory of dams and low-head dams

-The Secretary of the Army shall maintain and update information on the inventory of dams in the United States.
-Such inventory of dams shall include any available information assessing each dam based on inspections completed by either a Federal agency or a State dam safety agency.
+**(a) In general** The Secretary of the Army shall maintain and update information on the inventory of dams and low-head dams in the United States.

+**(b) Dams** The inventory maintained under subsection (a) shall include any available information assessing each dam based on inspections completed by a Federal agency, a State dam safety agency, or a Tribal government.

+**(c) Low-head dams** The inventory maintained under subsection (a) shall include—

+(1) the location, ownership, description, current use, condition, height, and length of each low-head dam;

+(2) any information on public safety conditions at each low-head dam; and

+(3) any other relevant information concerning low-head dams.

+**(d) Data** In carrying out this section, the Secretary shall—

+(1) coordinate with Federal and State agencies, Tribal governments, and other relevant entities; and

+(2) use data provided to the Secretary by those agencies and entities.

+**(e) Public availability** The Secretary shall make the inventory maintained under subsection (a) publicly available (including on a publicly available website), including—

+(1) public safety information on the dangers of low-head dams; and

+(2) a directory of financial and technical assistance resources available to reduce safety hazards and fish passage barriers at low-head dams.

+**(f) Clarification** Nothing in this section provides authority to the Secretary to carry out an activity, with respect to a low-head dam, that is not explicitly authorized under this section.

+**(g) Low-head dam defined** In this section, the term “low-head dam” means a river-wide artificial barrier that generally spans a stream channel, blocking the waterway and creating a backup of water behind the barrier, with a drop off over the wall of not less than 6 inches and not more than 25 feet.

 ### Statutory Notes